 15. The Paris Catacombs

 For a slightly creepy addition to any romantic getaway, take a visit to the Paris Catacombs.
 The catacombs are a 170-mile network of caves, tunnels and quarries beneath the city, filled with the skulls and bones of nearly 6 million deceased.
+We say it’s a must on any trip to Paris!

 Always travel with Travel Insurance.
 Unfortunately on our trip to Paris, our super expensive DSLR camera was stolen.
 Luckily our travel insurance helped us to cover some of the replacement costs.
 You never know what could happen!
 We always use World Nomads as our travel insurance provider.